StanislavKamenov/3D-Website-react/README.md

-This is one page responsive 3D WebSite using Spline for 3D-Model
+<h1>This is one page responsive 3D WebSite using Spline for 3D-Model</h1>

 <h2>Using Technology</h2>